-Students who enter the College under these provisions are not necessarily subject to the "two college-level courses per semester" limitation placed on other students under the age of 18; however, they may be restricted to certain classes and/or sections.
+Students who enter the College under these provisions may be restricted to certain classes and/or sections.

-Persons who are 18 years of age or older.
+2. Persons who are 18 years of age or older.

-Prospective students who meet these criteria and wish to enter the College may do so with the approval of the Dean of Student Development and Institutional Planning.
+a.
+Prospective students who meet these criteria and wish to enter the College may do so with the approval of the College by the Dean of Student Services for Development and Success.
 Students who enter the College under these provisions may be restricted to certain courses and/or sections.